williamrygao/williamrygao.github.io/truth.md

 regret-ridden ways, I can't help but feel anything other than unrest upon the very thought of it.
 I can't help but completely lose it at the possibility that our best theories are complicated beyond our comprehension.
+Luckily, math is the complete opposite.
-Luckily there's no need for a razor when everything is necessary.
-Proofs give me just enough epistemic security to convince myself that my work could have the slightest of consequences on the world.
+If you can't prove something, simply strengthen your assumptions until you can.
+There's no need for a razor when everything is necessary.
+In this way, proofs give me just enough epistemic security to convince myself that my work could have the slightest of consequences on the world.
 And that's why ~~tunnels~~ proofs are important to me.